cfaabegone/website/pages/docs/faq.md

 - Why is LibreWolf marked as broken?
 - How do I get native messaging to work?

+**Windows specific questions**

+- I have Kasperky antivirus.
+Why does my New Tab page not work?

 **General questions**

 - Why don't you accept donations?